 I couldn’t figure out how to make my own charcoal peel-off mask until one day I was making these homemade gummies for my kids.
 I used gelatin to thicken up the gummies and then I thought… what if I used gelatin to make this mask.
 After several attempts, I finally got it right and now I want to share it with you.

-DIY Charcoal Peel-Off Mask
+How to Make This DIY Charcoal Peel-Off Mask

 This mask works incredibly well, but I want you to know about a few things before you get started: